Nonlinearly dispersive KP equations with new compacton solutions: Introduction

-Existence of sign-changing compactons, like the sine and $\sn$ types derived here, appears to have been overlooked previously.
-These types require that the nonlinearity terms are well-defined for non-positive functions, which places some additional restrictions on the powers $m$ and $n$.

-These two main reductions of the $K_N(m,n)$ equation --- given by a quadrature for $U$ and a complete integration for $U$ --- can be found in alternative way by use of a symmetry multi-reduction method \cite{AncGan2020} applied to the set of translation symmetries that characterize travelling waves in $N$ dimensions.
-The method directly yields all conservation laws of the $K_N(m,n)$ equation that are invariant under these symmetries, including any special cases for $m,n$ in which additional invariant conservation laws are admitted.
-Invariance implies that each conservation law reduces for $u=U(\xi)$ to a first integral of the travelling wave ODE, from which the reductions arise through combining the resulting first integrals.
+Several types of compactons are obtained in an explicit form.
+Their profiles $U(\xi)$ are given by powers of a variety of different expressions: \\ $\bullet$ cosine and sine of $\xi$ \\ $\bullet$ Jacobi $\cn$ and $\sn$ of $\xi$ \\ $\bullet$ quadratic polynomial in $\xi$ \\ $\bullet$ linear in both sine and cosine of $\xi$ with coefficients involving $\xi$\\ The latter type is new compared to the types of compactons that are known for the $K(m,n)$ equation and has the novel feature of being non-symmetric.
+The former types come in symmetric and antisymmetric sign-changing versions, some of which are also new.

-In section~\ref{sec:travellingwaves}, the reduction of the travelling wave ODE in $N=2$ dimensions is explained and solitary wave solutions are obtained.
-In section~\ref{sec:conditions}, the conditions under which a travelling wave in $N=2$ dimensions gives rise to a compacton as a pointwise distributional solution are stated.
-The notion of a weak-compacton will be introduced and shown to allow for more solutions.
-All compactons in the case $m=n$, $\nu=s|\mu|^2$ are obtained in section~\ref{sec:linearcase}, and their kinematical features are discussed.
-In the cases $m\neq n$ and $\nu\neq s|\mu|^2$, all explicit compactons given by a power of a cosine or a sine, a $\cn$ or $\sn$ elliptic function, and a power of a quadratic expression are presented in section~\ref{sec:nonlinearcase}.
+The rest of the paper is organized as follows.
+In section~\ref{sec:travellingwaves}, the reduction of the travelling wave ODE in $N=2$ dimensions is explained and all solitary wave solutions are obtained.
+In section~\ref{sec:conditions}, the conditions under which a travelling wave in $N=2$ dimensions can be cut off to obtain a compacton as a classical (strong) solution are summarized.
+All compactons in the case $m=n$, $\nu=\s|\mu|^2$ are obtained in section~\ref{sec:linearcase}, and their kinematical features are discussed.
+In section~\ref{sec:nonlinearcase}, explicit compactons in the cases $m\neq n$ and $\nu\neq \s|\mu|^2$ are presented having the forms just noted.
 Their kinematics features are also discussed.
 These results are extended to $N\geq3 $ dimensions in section~\ref{sec:Ndim}.

-Some concluding remarks are made in section~\ref{sec:conclude}.
-An Appendix contains some technical remarks on a rigorous formulation of pointwise distributional solutions and weak-compacton solutions.
+Some concluding remarks, as well as applications to physical phenomena in $N=2,3$ dimensions, are made in section~\ref{sec:conclude}.